 - Click Start, and then click Control Panel.

 - In Control Panel, click User Accounts.

-- In the User Accounts pane, click the account that you want to work with.
+- In the User Accounts pane, click the account with which you want to work.

 - Under Related Tasks, click Prevent a forgotten password to start the Forgotten Password Wizard, and then click Next.